-The speedometer numerically displays the current speed of the machine in miles per hour, and fills the gauge from green to red over 12 increments as the speed increases as shown above.
+The speedometer numerically displays the current speed of the machine in miles per hour, and fills the gauge from green to red over 12 increments as the speed increases.

 12.6.3 Axle-Lock

 All travel on rail track must be carried out with the axle unlocked.